Zigbee: Light bulb

-This Zigbee light bulb sample demonstrates a simple light bulb whose brightness can be regulated by another device.
+This Zigbee Light bulb sample demonstrates a simple light bulb whose brightness can be adjusted by another device.

 The sample supports the following development kits:

 You can use one or more of the development kits listed above and mix different development kits.